Pathoschild/smapi-mod-dump/compiled/okay/@@SpaceCore/docs/README.md

             * `Value` - Different depending on `Type`:
                 * For `Item` type ingredients, the qualified ID of the ingredient
                 * For `ContextTag` type ingredients, the context tags.
 Multiple can be specified separated by commas, which will mean any context tag in the list means the item works as this ingredient.
+            * `ContextTagsRequireAll` - (default false) - if true and `Type` is `"ContextTag"`, then all context tags must be had for a valid ingredient.
+If false, then only one needs to be had for the ingredient to be considered valid.
             * `Amount` - The amount of this ingredient should be required.
             * `OverrideText` - You can override the text shown for the ingredient by specifying this.
 Required for `Type`=`"ContextTag"`
             * `OverrideTexturePath` - The path to texture to use for this ingredient.
 You can use a vanilla texture path, or one from your mod using the `{{InternalAssetKey}}` token.
 Required for `Type`=`"ContextTag"`
             * `OverrideTextureRect` - If using `OverrideTexturePath`, where on the texture should be displayed for this ingredient.
 Required for `Type`=`"ContextTag"`
     * Farm Types - Stored in `spacechase0.SpaceCore/FarmExtensionData`:
         * This lets you place buildings (with or without animals) and fences on the farm at creation.
 Example [here](https://gist.github.com/spacechase0/063505cabbed28dfa94b802b28857885).
+    * Trigger Actions - Stored in `spacechase0.SpaceCore/TriggerActionExtensionData`, a dictionary with the key being the trigger action ID and the value being an object with the following fields.
+        * `Times` - An list of the times the trigger action should be triggered.
+Example: `"Times": [ 630 ]`
+            * The `Trigger` for this trigger action must be set to "Manual" for it to work.
 * Animations - You can animate textures by editing `"spacechase0.SpaceCore/TextureOverrides"`, which is a dictionary with the key being the ID of your animation, and the following information:
     * `TargetTexture` - The path to the file you want to animate.
     * `TargetRect` - The rectangle in the target file you want to animate.
 Example: `{ "X": 32, "Y": 48, "Width": 16, "Height": 16 }`